RunnX/bpva_calendar_docs/admin/calendar-management.md

    - Calendar must be set to "Public" or shared with your admin Google account

 2. **Add External Calendar**
+   - In **Manage Calendars** screen, scroll to "External Calendars" card
-   - In Calendar Settings, tap **"Add External Calendar"**
+   - Tap **"Add External Public Calendar"** button
-   - Enter the calendar email address
+   - Enter the calendar email address in the text field
-   - Tap **"Add"**
+   - Tap **"Add Calendar"** button
-   - The calendar will appear in the external calendars list
+   - The calendar will be validated and added if accessible

 3. **Verify Sharing**
-   - Tap **"Check Sharing"** next to the external calendar
+   - Tap **"Check Public Calendar Sharing"** button at the top of the screen
-   - If properly shared, you'll see a success message
+   - If properly shared, you'll see sharing status details
    - If not shared, you'll receive instructions to fix permissions

 4. **Troubleshooting External Calendars**
-   - If events don't appear, verify the calendar is actually shared
+   - If "Error accessing calendar" message appears, verify the calendar is actually shared
-   - Check that the email address is correct
+   - Check that the email address is exactly correct (including @group.calendar.google.com suffix)
    - Ensure the external calendar owner has set proper sharing permissions
    - Remove and re-add the calendar if issues persist

 ### Changing the Public Calendar

-1. Navigate to **Calendar Settings**
+1. Navigate to **Manage Calendars** (Admin Dashboard → Configuration → Manage Calendars)
 2. Find the new calendar you want to make public
-3. Tap **"Make Public"** on the new calendar
+3. Tap the **globe icon** (public icon) on the new calendar
+4. Tap **"Save"** button at the bottom
-4. The previous public calendar automatically becomes private
+5. The previous public calendar automatically becomes private
-5. All users see events from the new public calendar immediately
+6. All users see events from the new public calendar immediately

 ### Removing External Calendars

+1. In **Manage Calendars**, scroll to the "External Calendars" card
-1. In Calendar Settings, find the external calendar
+2. Find the external calendar you want to remove in the list
-2. Tap the **"Remove"** button
+3. Tap the **delete/remove icon** next to the calendar
-3. Confirm deletion
+4. Confirm deletion
-4. The calendar no longer appears for any users
+5. The calendar no longer appears for any users

 ## Calendar Data Flow

 ### Public Calendar
 ```
-Admin Selects Calendar → Stored in Firestore (admin_settings) →
+Admin Selects Calendar → Stored in Firestore (app_settings/public_calendar) →
 All Users Query Firestore → App Fetches Events → Display in Calendar View
 ```

 ### External Calendars
 ```
-Admin Adds Calendar Email → Stored in Firestore (admin_settings/external_calendars) →
+Admin Adds Calendar Email → Stored in Firestore (admin_settings/{email}/external_calendars) →
 All Users Query External Calendars → App Fetches Events → Merge with Public Events → Display
 ```